-Atualizado: 26 de Out de 2019
+Atualizado: 30 de Nov de 2020

-In these modern days, with our always-connected-always-available life, our thoughts keep moving from one topic to another in a frantic way - just like a monkey would do on a tree.
-Seeking for distractions and pleasant experiences for the senses, the beast inside our heads consumes a considerable amount of energy in its nonsense quest.
-The problem is the monkey needs to satisfy the hunger for sensorial stimulation, and technology provides a wide variety of toys to play.
+In these modern days, our thoughts keep moving from one topic to another in a frantic way with our always-connected-always-available life - just like a monkey would do on a tree.
+Seeking distractions and pleasant experiences for the senses, the animal inside our heads consumes a considerable amount of energy in its nonsense quest.
+It needs to satisfy the hunger for sensorial stimulation, and technology provides a wide variety of toys to play with.

 Feeding the Crazy Ape